mpollmeier/gremlin-scala/README.md

 * bash testAll.sh

 ## Breaking changes
+### 3.3.1.2
+To fix problems with remote graphs and the arrow syntax (e.g. `vertex1 --- "label" --> vertex2`) there now needs to be an `implicit ScalaGraph` in scope.
+Background: the configuration for remote is unfortunately not stored in the Tinkerpop Graph instance, but in the TraversalSource.
+Since a vertex only holds a reference to the graph instance, this configuration must be passed somehow. `ScalaGraph` does contain the configuration, e.g. for remote connections, so we now pass it implicitly.

 ### 3.3.1.1
 The type signature of GremlinScala changed: the former type parameter `Labels` is now a type member, which shortens the type if you don't care about Labels.
 The Labels were only used in a small percentage of steps, but had to be written out by users all the time even if they didn't care.
 Rewrite rules (old -> new), using `Vertex` as an example: